TL: DR: Rich folk use RESPs much more than the poor, counter to whom it was supposed to help.

 Stats Canada came out with a very telling survey titled, Why are Lower-income Parents Less Likely to Open an RESP Account? by Aneta Bonikowska and Marc Frenette.
-The findings are worrisome in that it points to the fact that the RESP seems to be a program mostly used by the rich(er) parents.
+The findings are worrisome in that it points to the fact that the RESP seems to be a program used mainly by the wealthy(er) parents.

 A telling quote from the Executive summary.

 The results suggest that differences in wealth remain the single most important factor behind the gap in RESP participation by family income, even after accounting for differences in parental education and literacy, numeracy and financial literacy.Why are Lower-income Parents Less Likely to Open an RESP Account?
 The Roles of Literacy, Education and Wealth